10 Good Money Habits to Make Your Friends Jealous

 To get the most from your rewards, consider consolidating all your credit card transactions onto one or two cards.
 And if you really want to be responsible, you should look into transferring all cash-back rewards directly to your retirement accounts.
 It’ll be less fun, but your future self will thank you for thinking ahead.

-We actually wrote a whole blog post on this subject recently, so we suggest you check that out.
 In the meantime, making your friends jealous probably isn’t the best reason to get your financial house in order, but if it works for you, then we wish you the best of luck.

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.